 - Cardiology Care Associate

 As a Pain Management Nurse Practitioner, Kathy Aliffi is focused on providing each of her patients with a plan to improve pain due to their cancer or their treatments.
 She is part of a diverse Pain Management team that comes to work every day with the goal of improving patients’ quality of life.

-Aliffi joined Cancer Treatment Centers of America® (CTCA) in Newnan, Georgia, in July 2013.
+Aliffi joined Cancer Treatment Centers of America® (CTCA), Atlanta, in July 2013.
 While many patients respond to their pain management plans, some experience significant pain that requires the Pain Management team to strategize solutions for these challenging cases.

 has a staff of caring employees who look for ways to help the patient that are outside the box,” says Aliffi.
 “The Pain Management team seeks to improve the pain level of our patients so they can continue to do the things they love.”

 Aliffi began working as a nurse practitioner in 1988 after she completed her Associate Degree in Nursing from Clayton State College in Morrow, Georgia.
 Aliffi was awarded her Bachelor of Science in Nursing from Clayton State College in Morrow, Georgia, in 1995 and her Master of Science in Nursing at Kennesaw State University in Kennesaw, Georgia, in 1998.